onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 2. Pre-pay for a set number of months with a credit or debit card

 Make a one-time payment online with a credit or debit card for a specified number of months.
 An automated receipt will be sent by email.
-Your Ona account will be downgraded at the end of the subscription period, unless you decide to renew.
+Your Ona account will be downgraded at the end of the subscription period, unless you decide to renew your subscription.

 3. Pre-pay for 6 or 12 months via bank transfer